mark-archer/hostlang/README.md

     ; creates a new object of type Person with the name set to "Blair" new Person name="Blair"
-    ; unnamed values that are passed in to 'new' are assigned to fields by order ; so this is equivelent to the previous statement new Person "Blair"
+    ; unnamed values that are passed in to 'new' are assigned to fields by order ; so this is equivalent to the previous statement new Person "Blair"